solo-system/solo-system.github.io/documentation/power/index.md

 That said, a calendar mode would not be hard to add to the software, and it's probably near the top of the list for new functionality.
 Ask if you want it.
 And tell me what your schedule would be, so I can get an idea of what people want.
-Alternatively, do it yourself - it's all open-source!

 ###  What about things like the Witty-Pi